kb1lqd/optical_comm_1/documentation/notes.md

 * I used LTSpice to do a quick check on op-amp stability.
 * I changed the single-supply op-amp design to a voltage divider between 5V input.

+### 9/21/2020

+* I created an open items list on google drive
+* I added audio jack with pin-outs for a kenwood style mic connector